 With respect to guaranteed principal money trust products, we assume certain risks by providing guarantees for the repayment of principal as required by the trust agreements or relevant Japanese legislation.
 We manage entrusted funds primarily through the origination of high-quality loans and other credit-related products, investing in high-grade marketable securities such as Japanese government bonds and placing cash with our subsidiary trust banks to maintain liquidity and for cash management purposes.
-We have determined through expected loss calculation that we do not absorb a majority of the expected losses or expected residual returns in connection with these trust arrangements but had significant variable interests and, therefore, the trust accounts are not included in our consolidated financial statements but are disclosed in the tables below regarding significant or sponsored unconsolidated VIEs.
+We have the power to determine which assets will be held in the variable interest entities or to manage these assets.
+In addition, through the principal guarantee agreement, we have the obligation to absorb losses that could potentially be significant to the variable interest entities.
+Therefore, we consolidated this type of variable interest entities.
+However, we do not consolidate certain guaranteed principal money trusts, which invest all the entrusted funds to ourselves, as we have determined that we have no variable interests.